Faculty of Senior Fellows

 Stanley B. Supinski, Ph.D.

-Stanley B. Supinski is an Associate Professor to the Long Island University Homeland Security Management Institute; the Director of Partnership Programs and a faculty member for the Naval Postgraduate School, Center for Homeland Defense and Security; and an independent homeland security/defense education consultant conducting program development and management for a variety of organizations.
-He has done program support and taught recently for Battelle Memorial Institute, the University of Massachusetts and the University of Denver.
-He is formerly the Deputy for Training and Education for the North American Aerospace Defense Command and US Northern Command, where he developed the organizations' academic training and education programs.
-He also founded and formerly directed of the Homeland Security/Defense Education Consortium (HSDEC), a network of over 200 federal, military and civilian educational institutions.
+Stanley B. Supinski is an Associate Professor at the Homeland Security Management Institute of Long Island University and an independent homeland security/defense education consultant conducting program development and management for a variety of organizations.
+He co- directs the partnership program and is a former faculty member at the Naval Postgraduate School’s Center for Homeland Defense and Security; has done program support and taught recently for Battelle Memorial Institute, the University of Massachusetts and the University of Denver.
+He was the first Deputy for Training and Education for the North American Aerospace Defense Command (NORAD) and US Northern Command (NORTHCOM), where he developed those organizations’ academic training and education programs.
+He also founded and formerly directed the Homeland Security/Defense Education Consortium (HSDEC), a network of over 200 federal, military and civilian educational institutions.

 Stan retired from the US Air Force in 2003 following 27 years of active service.
 He served in two capacities during his military career: as an educator with the US Air Force Academy and as an intelligence officer in numerous locations and capacities.
-At the Academy he served as the Faculty Squadron Commander, where he oversaw faculty personnel, administration, security, and facilities.
-He also held a variety of positions in the Department of Foreign Languages, to include Associate Professor of Russian and Chair of the Strategic Languages Division.
+At the Academy he served as the Faculty Squadron Commander, overseeing faculty personnel, administration, security, and facilities.
+He also held a variety of positions in the Department of Foreign Languages, including Associate Professor of Russian and Chair of the Strategic Languages Division.